The most recent estimates from the US Geological Survey show that Mexico took the top spot for silver production in 2017.

 Mine production: 5,600 MT

 Strikes were an issue in Mexico last year.
-Two men were killed while on strike at Torex Gold Resources’ (TSX:TXG) Media Luna mine in November, and 1,000 miners were reportedly on strike at Primero Mining’s (TSX:P) Durango-based mine earlier in the year.
+Two men were killed while on strike at Torex Gold Resources’ (TSX:TXG) Media Luna mine in November, and 1,000 miners were reportedly on strike at a Durango-based mine formerly owned by Primero Mining earlier in the year.
 It’s possible that these and other disruptions had an impact on Mexico’s overall silver production output in 2017.
+However, the outlook on Mexico’s 2018 silver production is generally quite positive, with experts forecasting that junior mining companies may enter the space to develop projects left behind by larger firms.

 Mine production: 4,500 MT